Several things to consider when applying updates to Java (aka the JVM, JDK, JRE)

 And I should note that some may be interested to hear that Oracle announced in Sep 2021 that Java 17 and above would again be free for commercial use, changing the policy starting with Java 11 and Java 8 updates from Apr 2019.
 See the page and FAQ offered on that page for more specifics.

 FWIW, I choose to focus specifically on the Oracle JVM, because that's what's supported by the primary community I support, users of Adobe ColdFusion.
 (And while users of the open source Lucee CFML engine MAY choose to use Oracle's JVM, they are free to use other implementations--more below.)
 To be clear, Adobe licenses Oracle Java for use by ColdFusion users.
-Finally, see the discussion below on the state of support in CF for Java 17, 21, and above.
+They also have a FAQ with more on the topic.

 In any case, if you are not using Adobe ColdFusion, you can skip the next section.
 Continue below with "Should you apply the update? how soon?" and the subsequent sections.